 - 1. Completion of at least one year of high school chemistry and at least two years of college preparatory mathematics with grades of C (2.0) or better. - 2.
 Math and English: Exemption by ACT scores (19 for Math and 21 for English), transfer of English Composition or Intermediate Algebra or successful completion of both the CSM mathematics and English competency examinations. - 3.
-Two of the three following criteria must be met: - \cdot High school GPA of at least 3.0 (B). - ACT composite of 22 or critical reading and math SAT of 1030. - High school rank in the upper one-third of the graduating class.
+Two of the three following criteria must be met: - · High school GPA of at least 3.0 (B). - \cdot ACT composite of 22 or critical reading and math SAT of 1030.
+SAT evidence-based reading and writing + math of 1110. - · High school rank in the upper one-third of the graduating class.